leegrey/ivy/README.md

 ### Link Types

-Expiring node, link can only be used once (default behaviour) `[Link text](node_name)`
+Expiring node, link can only be used once (default behaviour):

+`[Link text](node_name)`

-Non-expiring node, can be traversed many times
+Non-expiring node, can be traversed many times:

 `[Link text](+node_name)`

-Explicitly expiring node (for if default is non-expiring) `[Link text](-node_name)`
+Explicitly expiring node (for if default is non-expiring):

+`[Link text](-node_name)`

 Fallback node, will only display when all expiring nodes are depleted...

 `[Link text](~node_name)`

 ### Embed